guard/listen/README.md

 The Listen gem listens to file modifications and notifies you about the changes.

-## WARNING

-Master branch is `v2.0.0.pre.1` version, use the [v1.3 branch](https://github.com/guard/listen/tree/v1.3) for the stable release.

-*BSD and Windows adapter are still a work in progress, any help is very welcome.
-Thanks!

 ## Features

 * Supports watching multiple directories from a single listener.